-The focus area offered represents related groups of courses that are relevant for students with interests in the selected areas.
-The focus area is presented as an aid to students in planning their course schedules and are only applicable to students seeking a Master's degree.
+The focus area is presented as an aid to students in planning their course schedules and is only applicable to students seeking a Master's degree.

 A focus area is not required for this program.
 It does not appear as an official designation on a student's transcript or diploma.
 Students who do not identify with structural engineering may work with their advisor to select a broad yet cohesive group of courses to make up a general program of study in Civil Engineering.